KurtDeGreeff/PS/Object-Formatting.md

 3. Out-Default will hand off the object to Out-Host.
 4. Out-Host will interact with the PowerShell formatting engine.

-   a.
-PowerShell formatting system will look up and resolve the object type to see if there is a *predefined* view associated with that object type.
+   * PowerShell formatting system will look up and resolve the object type to see if there is a *predefined* view associated with that object type.
 (This is stored in the type table cache)

-   b.
-IF NOT then the PowerShell formatting system will look to see if there is a user defined view with-in the types.ps1xml and format.ps1xml file (depending on being used within a module or a PowerShell session)
+   * IF NOT then the PowerShell formatting system will look to see if there is a *user defined* view with-in the **types.ps1xml** and **format.ps1xml** file (depending on being used within a module or a PowerShell session)

-   c.
-IF NOT the formatter will check the object next to see if the DefaultDisplayPropertySet is present.
+   * IF NOT the formatter will check the object next to see if the *DefaultDisplayPropertySet* is present.
 If there is no DefaultDisplayPropertySet
-    NOTE:  For any object in PowerShell, you can access its PSStandardMembers.DefaultDisplayPropertySet property to see the properties that are default for that object, if they are defined
+    NOTE:  For any object in PowerShell, you can access its **PSStandardMembers.DefaultDisplayPropertySet** property to see the properties that are default for that object, if they are defined

-   d.
-IF NOT the PowerShell formatting system will do its best to create a format for the output in a table (default option) or list if there are too many properties to display (over 5 everything goes to a list).
+   * IF NOT the PowerShell formatting system will do its best to create a format for the *output in a table* (default option) or list if there are too many properties to display (over 5 everything goes to a list).

 ### Extending and formatting objects!